unChaz/sci-fi-5e/srd/mechanics/character_customization.md

 These brief summaries of the nine alignments describe the typical behavior of a creature with that alignment.
 Individuals might vary significantly from that typical behavior, and few people are perfectly and consistently faithful to the precepts of their alignment.

 **Lawful good** (LG) creatures can be counted on to do the right thing as expected by society.
-Gold dragons, paladins, and most dwarves are lawful good.

 **Neutral good** (NG) folk do the best they can to help others according to their needs.
-Many celestials, some cloud giants, and most gnomes are neutral good.

 **Chaotic good** (CG) creatures act as their conscience directs, with little regard for what others expect.
-Copper dragons, many elves, and unicorns are chaotic good.

 **Lawful neutral** (LN) individuals act in accordance with law, tradition, or personal codes.
-Many monks and some wizards are lawful neutral.

 **Neutral** (N) is the alignment of those who prefer to steer clear of moral questions and don’t take sides, doing what seems best at the time.
-Lizardfolk, most druids, and many humans are neutral.

 **Chaotic neutral** (CN) creatures follow their whims, holding their personal freedom above all else.
-Many barbarians and rogues, and some bards, are chaotic neutral.

 **Lawful evil** (LE) creatures methodically take what they want, within the limits of a code of tradition, loyalty, or order.
-Devils, blue dragons, and hobgoblins are lawful evil.

 **Neutral evil** (NE) is the alignment of those who do whatever they can get away with, without compassion or qualms.
-Many drow, some cloud giants, and goblins are neutral evil.

 **Chaotic evil** (CE) creatures act with arbitrary violence, spurred by their greed, hatred, or bloodlust.
-Demons, red dragons, and orcs are chaotic evil.

 ##### Alignment in the Multiverse